-When you are HIV positive, the very cells meant to initiate an immune defense and protect you are the same ones targeted by the HIV virus.
+When you are HIV positive, the very cells meant to initiate an immune defense and protect the HIV targets you.
 HIV is a retrovirus – retroviruses cannot replicate on their own, meaning they have to invade a host cell to complete their life cycle.
-HIV needs to infect certain “host” cells in order to make copies of itself.
+HIV needs to infect certain “host” cells to make copies of itself.
 CD4 cells are the prime targets for this in the course of an infection.

-During infection, HIV attaches to these helper cells, emptying its genetic material within so that the host’s genetic coding can be altered to produce other HIV virions.
+HIV attaches to these helper cells during infection, emptying its genetic material so that the host’s genetic coding can be altered to produce other HIV virions.
 In doing so, the host CD4 cell is killed.
 The infected person’s ability to trigger an immune defense is gradually depleted to such a point as to leave their body open to opportunistic infections.

 When the viral load in your blood is lowered by ART, it allows the CD 4 cells to reproduce and increase in number.
 The higher your CD 4 count, the better able you are to fight HIV and other infections.

-It is recommended to start on ARV’s as soon as possible after being diagnosed.
+It is recommended to start on ARVs as soon as possible after being diagnosed.
 The urgency to start ART is even greater in people with low or rapidly falling CD 4 counts.
 A falling CD 4 count indicates that HIV is advancing and damaging your immune system.
-HIV treatment is now recommended to commence immediately when a person tests positive for the HIV virus, as stated by the World Health Organization (WHO) in the 2016 guidelines.
+HIV treatment is now recommended to commence immediately when a person tests positive for HIV, as stated by the World Health Organization (WHO) in the 2016 guidelines.